 - Ruling out fractures as well nerve damage

 Management of swelling/edema is crucial.
 Uncontrolled and unmanaged swelling can cause complications like Median nerve entrapment in the wrist ( a condition known as carpal tunnel syndrome).
 Rest, Ice, compression, and Elevation (RICE) are common methods to treat swelling.
 When appropriate, compression can be added with ACE wrap with a large amount of swelling.
 However, frequent skin checks are necessary with ACE wrap.
 It is good to consider compression as a short term intervention.

 In acute cases, icing, elevation, and compression can manage wrist pain.
-Use of medications is necessary to reduce pain and inflammation in cases with fractures or partial thickness tear.
+The use of medications is necessary to reduce pain and inflammation in cases with fractures or partial thicknesses tear.
 The full-thickness tear does not have any pain associated with it due to nerve fibers being damaged completely – causing no feeling of pain.